Lean construction: What is lean construction?

-Lean construction supplements traditional construction management approaches with (Abdelhamid 2007): (1) two critical and necessary dimensions for successful capital project delivery by requiring the deliberate consideration of material and information flow and value generation in a production system; and (2) different project and production management (planning-execution-control) paradigms.
+Lean construction supplements traditional construction management approaches with: (1) two critical and necessary dimensions for successful capital project delivery by requiring the deliberate consideration of material and information flow and value generation in a production system; and (2) different project and production management (planning-execution-control) paradigms.

 While lean construction is identical to lean production in spirit, it is different in how it was conceived as well as how it is practiced.
-There is a view that "adaptation" of Lean Manufacturing/Production forms the basis of Lean Construction.
+There is a view that "adaptation" of Lean Manufacturing/Production forms the basis of lean construction.
 The view of Lauri Koskela, Greg Howell, and Glenn Ballard is very different, with the origin of lean construction arising mainly from the need for a production theory in construction and anomalies that were observed in the reliability of weekly production planning.

 Getting work to flow reliably and predictably on a construction site requires the impeccable alignment of the entire supply chain responsible for constructed facilities such that value is maximized and waste is minimized.
 With such a broad scope, it is fair to say that tools found in Lean Manufacturing and Lean Production, as practiced by Toyota and others, have been adapted to be used in the fulfillment of Lean construction principles.
 TQM, SPC, six-sigma, have all found their way into lean construction.
 Similarly, tools and methods found in other areas, such as in social science and business, are used where they are applicable.
 The tools and methods in construction management, such as CPM and work breakdown structure, etc., are also utilized in lean construction implementations.

 If the tool, method, and/or technique will assist in fulfilling the aims of lean construction, it is considered a part of the toolkit available for use.
 A sampling of these tools includes: BIM (Lean Design), A3, process design (Lean Design), offsite fabrication and JIT (Lean Supply), value chain mapping (Lean Assembly), visual site (Lean Assembly); 5S (Lean Assembly), daily crew huddles (Lean Assembly).

 The priority for all construction work is to: